 The MIT Entrepreneurship Development Programme (EDP) is a week long, high level, intensive executive education course teaching skills for high impact entrepreneurship.
 It is held onsite at the Massachusetts Institute of Technology (MIT) in Boston in January each year.
 The course is aimed at highly ambitious entrepreneurs from businesses with international potential who want to learn from the best and be the best.

-EDP is a globally renowned course which blends cutting edge academic learning with practical team work exercises, live investment pitching, best practice company visits and international networking.
-The five day course is led by serial entrepreneur and MIT Sloan Senior Lecturer Bill Aulet and takes participants through the entire Innovation Based Enterprise (IBE) venture creation, growth, investment and exit process, teaching core skills of entrepreneurship and the latest thinking in this space.
+MIT EDP is a globally renowned course which blends cutting edge academic learning with practical team work exercises, live investment pitching, best practice company visits and international networking.
+The five day course is led by serial entrepreneur and MIT Sloan Senior Lecturer Bill Aulet and takes participants through the entire Innovation Driven Enterprise (IDE) venture creation, growth, investment and exit process, teaching core skills of entrepreneurship and the latest thinking in this space.
 The concepts are taught through lectures, workshops and keynotes from high profile entrepreneurs and then participants are encouraged to apply the learning immediately in simulated exercises that test their thinking.

 The course introduces participants to MIT’s vibrant entrepreneurial culture; world class commercialisation and technology transfer system and connects participants to a global entrepreneurial network.
 Participants learn how to break down the elements of successful business growth into a step by step process and how this formula for success can be applied to their own business or organisation.

-Watch the video about Bill Aulet's own experiences of entrepreneurship and how he passes his learning on through the EDP programme.
+Watch the video about Bill Aulet's own experiences of entrepreneurship and how he passes his learning on through the MIT EDP programme.

-EDP will allow participants to:
+MIT EDP will allow participants to:

 More information about the MIT EDP is available on the MIT website >